 - Socialise, particularly on field day events

 MKARS operate in a variety of different contests, most commonly the monthly UKAC VHF/UHF contests on 6m,4m,2m,70cm,23cm which are typically on Tue/Thu evenings – see the diary for details.
-We don’t currently operate on SHF (microwave) contests but have some ambition there for the future.

 Some members operate /P (portable) erecting masts in a field to try and get a better score and escape from the XYLs (their partner).
 Others operate from home with a range of equipment.
 It is possible to give it a go with very basic vertical antennas and hand held devices.